ajdhefley/rideit-dev/README.md

 # Getting started

 The API needs to be running when the client builds.
-Start the API and its dependent services first:
+Start the API and related containers first:

     docker-compose build api
     docker-compose up -d api